Workshops in One Planet Development

 Weekend workshops are currently on hold

 We are now offering online workshops for individuals and groups, conducted by Skype and email.
-These cover the same material as a weekend workshop (see below).
+There are 7 units:

 These cost £80 for one person, £45 each for two; £35 each for three; £25 each for four.
+If you can’t afford it, discounts are available.
 Get in touch for more information.